Mountain goats are iconic when thinking of Glacier National Park. So let’s learn about them.

 Mountain goats, however, have hooves that consist mostly of the soft stuff, with a grippy, sandpaper-like outer layer.
 This gives mountain goats an enhanced ability to flex their feet and grip with their “toes,” much like a climber wearing a climbing shoe.

 Thanks to these sticky, grippy, flexible hooves, mountain goats have a Spiderman-like ability to scamper up practically vertical rock faces.
 They can gain purchase on the most minuscule ledges.

 Because of this, they can feed on lichens, grasses and vegetation that no other animals can reach.

 Rock climbing expertise also allows mountain goats to make their home in high, difficult alpine terrain, which keeps them safer.
 Would-be predators, like mountain lions and grizzly bears, just can’t get to them when they are prancing around on near vertical cliffs.

 Masters of the High Jump

 It’s not just climbing ability that keeps mountain goats out of reach of predators.
 Adult mountain goats can jump 12 feet, vertically and horizontally, from a complete stand still.

-This incredible jumping ability is something young mountain goats — called kids — start to master within hours of being born.
+This incredible jumping ability is something young goats — called kids — start to master within hours of being born.
 They also practice their climbing moves right away.
-Being able to scamper around on narrow ledges and steep cliffs gives mountain goats the ability to go places where large predators can’t follow, which increases their chances of survival.
+Being able to scamper around on narrow ledges and steep cliffs gives these amazing animals the ability to go places where large predators can’t follow, which increases their chances of survival.